Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Effects of dephasing and losses

-We now investigate the effects of noisy impurities in the dynamical properties of a state given by the superposition of \textit{superbosons} embedded in the same support.
-Among the possible choices, we consider a paradigmatic \textit{supergaussian} state, namely the \textit{super-cat} state, and then we generalize.
+We now investigate the effects of \ric{local dephasing} in the dynamical properties of a state given by the superposition of \textit{superbosons} embedded in the same support.
+Among the possible choices, we consider a paradigmatic \textit{super-Gaussian} state, namely the \textit{supercat} state, and then we generalize.

-We consider local impurities coupled to the densities of the system (see for instance~\cite{dolgirev2020non}).
-In case of impurities acting on a compact support $\mathcal{S}$, the SSE in {Eq.}~\eqref{eq_SSE} turns into
+We consider local \ric{dephasing due to noise coupled to the densities} (see e.g.~\cite{dolgirev2020non}). \ric{In the case of local dephasing acting on a compact support $\mathcal{S}$, the effective theory in Eq.~\eqref{eq_effective_Hamiltonian} turns into